MoustafaMohsen/PowerShell-scripts/README.md

 ## Make Life Easier

-Just run a script and forget it, it done.
+Just run a script and forget it, done.

 ### How it works
 Place the script in the project file and it shall take the burden of repetitivity of you pack, you just have to answer it when it needs you.